dustinturp/STLCallsToService/README.md

-readme .md use this data

 This data is gathered from STLPD data and combined into single years

 http://www.slmpd.org/Crimereports.shtml

-this is a publically accessable data set
+this is a publically accessible data set